Multichannel eCommerce Strategies: Optimize Selling Across Multiple Platforms for Enhanced Growth

 -

-Facebook Shops: Creates a dedicated storefront on your Facebook page.
+Facebook Shops: Build a curated storefront within your Facebook page for cohesive shopping.

 -